WebOfTrustInfo/rwot9-prague/README.md

 decided by the group that would have the greatest impact on the future.

-Visit [URL to come soon] for more information and to purchase tickets.
+Visit [Eventbrite](http://rwot9.eventbrite.com) for more information and to purchase tickets.

 ## Topics & Advance Readings